filippo-ferrari/munera/README.md

     - email setup
     - Migration tool for DB changes in prod

+7. **Deployment**
+    - Improve the Dockerfile and docker-compose.yml
+    - Improve the deploy.yml
+    - Fix known bugs in the pipeline

 ## Known Issues

 - PeopleVIew doesn't refresh after an edit operation anymore